rswhiting/rswhiting.github.io/_posts/2026-04-04-android-auto-install.md

 ---
 layout: post
-title: "Android Auto install (90% complete)"
+title: "Android Auto install"
 description: "Installed a 7-inch Android Auto head unit.
 Fixed terrible wiring from the previous owner.
 Got stuck at 90% with ignition wiring and a DIN latch that won't cooperate."
-category: vw
+category: Blog
-tags: [vw, ev, android-auto, wiring]
+tags: [ Blog, VW, EV Conversion ]
 ---

 I spent yesterday pulling the old MP3 CD player out of the Bug and installing a 7-inch Android Auto head unit with a pair of 4-inch speakers.